larry868/linkerpod/readme.md

 ├── build                           # build scripts
 │   └── Taskfile.yaml               # building task configuration, ic. autobuild the front
 │
+├── cmd
+│   └── linkerpod
+│       └── linkerpod.go            # source for the linkerpod CLI
+│
+├── examples                        # examples of linkerpod setup files │
+├── pkg                             # common sources for the command line and the wasm code │
-├── web                             # source codes and assets required by the front │   ├── bulma-0.9.4                 # bulma saas files
+├── web                             # source codes and assets required by the front │   ├── bulma-0.9.4                 # bulma saas files*
 │   ├── saas
-│   │   ├── ick.scss                # required by icecake
-│   │   └── linkerpod.scss          # customized saas
+│   │       └── [*.*]               # any saas files
 │   │
 │   ├── static
 │   │   ├── assets
 │   │   │   ├── wasm_exec.js        # this file is mandatory and is provided by the go compiler
 │   │   │   ├── wasm_loader.js      # this file is required to load the wasm code
 │   │   │   └── [*.*]               # any img, js and other assets
-│   │   └── index.html              # The single and unique linkerpod html file
+│   │   ├── linkerpod.html          # The single and unique linkerpod html file
+│   │   └── linkerpod.yaml          # The default linkerpod setup file
 │   │
 │   └── wasm
 │       └── webapp.go               # the front app entry point, uses components
 │
-├── website                         # the self sufficient dir to serve the app in production, built with prod tasks (see Taskfile.yaml)
+├── website OR docs                 # the self sufficient dir to serve the app in production, built with prod tasks (see Taskfile.yaml)
 │   ├── *.*

 ```

-The `./web/bulma-0.9.4` directory is not sync with git.
-It need to be downloaded on the [bulma site](https://bulma.io/documentation/customize/with-sass-cli/)
+_\* The `./web/bulma-0.9.4` directory is not sync with git.
+It need to be downloaded on the [bulma site](https://bulma.io/documentation/customize/with-sass-cli/)_

 ### About Web Assembly with go